Test Metrics And Measurement in Software Testing

 • Identify the specific metric that is to be measured.
 For example, the process related to project tracker.

-• Keeping in mind the identified metric as the base, define clearly the metrics as required.
+• Remember the identified metric as the base, and clearly define the metrics as required.
 For example, the number of test scripts to be executed per day.

-• Explain the need for metric to stakeholder and testing team: This will help the teams understand the importance of collecting details for the specific metric.
+• Explain the need for metrics to stakeholders and the testing team: This will help the teams understand the importance of collecting details for the specific metric.

-• Educate the testing team about the data points need to be captured for processing the metric: Identify and explain to the team the specific details that need to be tracked, determine the tracking frequency, and allocate the responsible resource.
-For example, at the end of each working day, the Manager of the Testing Team will generate a collated report of the 200 test scripts that are executed daily.
+• Educate the testing team about the data points that need to be captured for processing the metric: Identify and explain the specific details that need to be tracked, determine the tracking frequency, and allocate the responsible resource.
+For example, at the end of each working day, the Manager of the Testing Team will generate a collated report of the 200 test scripts executed daily.

-• Develop the report with effective conclusion: Identify the improvement areas based on the interpretation and analyses of the defined metrics.
-For example, if the number of test cases executed are less than the goal of 200, you need to conduct a proper investigation to understand the causes, and then take the corrective actions – whether to reduce the number of tests to be executed, or rectify what was causing the fall in numbers.
+• Develop the report with an effective conclusion: Identify the improvement areas based on the interpretation and analysis of the defined metrics.
+For example, if the number of test cases executed is less than the goal of 200, you need to conduct a proper investigation to understand the causes and then take corrective actions—whether to reduce the number of tests to be executed or rectify what caused the fall in numbers.

-• Distribute report to the stakeholder and take feedback.
+• Distribute reports to the stakeholders and take feedback.

-At Cigniti, we cover all the bases and ensure that correct metrics are collected for executing the right set of tests.
-We ensure the best quality for your product and that your customers are happy.
-Our tool agnostic test automation frameworks ensure accelerated testing so that you get higher productivity and an enviable time to market.
+At Cigniti, we cover all the bases and ensure that correct test data management metrics are collected to execute the proper test set.
+We provide the best quality for your product to make your customers happy.
+Our tool-agnostic test automation frameworks ensure accelerated testing, giving you higher productivity and a desirable time to market.

 Author